tytydraco/yessleep/out/Passenger_29.md

 "Her lipstick color changed."

 Kellan, "Maybe it just looks that way.
-After having been in the dark for awhile."
+We’ve all been in the dark for awhile and our eyes could still be adjusting."

 "She could have reapplied," I added.